lakpa-finju/esyLearnHooHacks/README.md

 EsyLearn is a web application that makes learning process more organized, fun, engaging, and uplifting for everyone.
 Be able to quickly get answers to almost any questions you hold!

 ### How to Use:
+*) First upload the OpenAI API's key to the app.py file
 1) Press "Let's do it" button
 2) Start recording your question
 3) Stop the recording